sudorandom/kmcd.dev/content/posts/2026/gnmi-from-scratch/index.md

 ### Step 1: Code Generation with `buf`

 First, let's set up our project to generate the necessary Go code from the `gnmi.proto` file.
-The most reliable way to do this with `buf` is to create a `buf.yaml` file to define our dependencies, and a `buf.gen.yaml` to configure the output.

-This approach correctly resolves the import paths within the `openconfig/gnmi` repository and is the standard practice for `buf`-based projects.
+While `buf` supports fetching dependencies from the Buf Schema Registry, the `openconfig/gnmi` repository has some complex import paths.
+A more reliable and self-contained approach is to vendor the required `.proto` files directly into our project.

+1.  **Vendor the Protobuf files.** Create a `proto` directory.
+Inside, we'll place `gnmi.proto` and its dependency `gnmi_ext.proto`.
+We will also strip the `go_package` option from the files so that we can use `buf`'s `managed` mode to generate idiomatic Go packages.

-1. Create a `buf.yaml` file in your project root.
-This tells `buf` about our dependency on `openconfig/gnmi` from the Buf Schema Registry.
+2.  **Configure `buf` for local generation.** Create a `buf.yaml` file that tells `buf` to use our local `proto` directory as the root for discovery.

     ```yaml
     version: v1
-    deps:
+    name: buf.build/kmcd/gnmi-from-scratch
+    roots:
-      - buf.build/openconfig/gnmi:v0.14.1
+      - proto
     ```

-2. Create the `buf.gen.yaml` file.
-This uses `managed mode` to prefix our generated Go code with our module path, and places the output in a `gnmi/gen` directory.
+3.  **Define the generation output.** Create a `buf.gen.yaml` file.
+This uses `managed mode` to automatically prefix our generated Go code with our module path, and places the output in a `gnmi/gen` directory.

     ```yaml
     version: v2